• Skip to primary navigation

 Colorado River Whitewater & Camping

-Select a trip that allows you to spend as much time as possible in the Grand Canyon.
-The majority of guests wish they could have spent additional time on the river.
-If you aren’t sure where to start, an 8-day motor full canyon is one of our most popular vacations.
+Select a trip that allows you to spend as much time as possible white water rafting in the Grand Canyon.
+The majority of guests wish they would have spent additional time on the river.
+If you aren’t sure where to start, a 7-day motor full canyon (see video) is one of our most popular vacations.
 However, if you want a human-powered oar, paddle, dory, or hybrid trip (combo of oar, paddle, and sometimes dories), try rafting the Upper Canyon (approximately 6 days) and hike out to the South Rim.
-If you had fun, go on the Lower Canyon next time.
-While you may hear rumors about having to plan a Grand Canyon trip years in advance, many spaces go unused on trips every year.
-If the trip costs seems prohibitive check out some more moderately priced rafting trips on other whitewater rivers in the western United States.
+If you had fun, float the Lower Canyon next time.

 Colorado River Rafting Basics